mstksg/inCode/copy/entries/machines-3.md

 for adding effects and, making the plain ol' `Auto` into something more rich and featureful.
 We'll see how to express denotative and declarative compositions using recursively binded `Auto`s, and what that even means.
-Overall, it'll be a trip down several avenues to motivate and see practical Auto usage.[^nofrp]
+It'll be a trip down several avenues to motivate and see practical Auto usage.[^nofrp]  Basically, it'll be a "final hurrah".

 [^nofrp]: Some of you might recall an earlier plan for this post that would include FRP.
 Unfortunately, I've refactored FRP into a completely new topic,